rhennessey3/personal-website-backend/README.md

 2. Check if your Supabase project has IP restrictions
 3. Ensure your Supabase project is active
 4. Check Railway logs for any connection errors
+5. Ensure environment variables are properly set in Railway's Variables tab
+6. Verify that the Dockerfile is being used as the builder in railway.json

+### Common Issues

+#### Environment Variable Conflicts
+The application now uses environment variables directly from Railway without relying on the start.sh script.
+This prevents conflicts that could occur when environment variables are loaded multiple times or overridden by hardcoded values.

+#### Hardcoded Credentials
+The previous deployment used hardcoded Supabase credentials in the start.sh script when a .env file wasn't found.
+This has been removed in favor of using Railway's environment variables system, which is more secure and flexible.

+#### Deployment Builder
+If you're still experiencing issues, verify that railway.json has `"builder": "DOCKERFILE"` set in the build configuration to ensure Railway is using the Dockerfile for deployment.